-I often find myself being confronted with not-so-great days such as having a flare up of symptoms or just feeling crummy, and it usually ends in me visualizing the worst future for my family and me.
+I often find myself being confronted with not-so-great days such as having a flare-up of symptoms or just feeling crummy, and it usually ends in me visualizing the worst future for my family and me.
 All the possibilities, usually negative ones, will enter my mind, and then I slowly become even more frustrated, stressed, and upset.
-Thinking negative thoughts only adds to the chronic illness.
-Here is how I changed the negative thoughts, and how to have a positive outlook with a chronic illness.
+Thinking negative thoughts only adds to the intensity of fibromyalgia symptoms and is an unhealthy mindset.

-After a weekend trip to the emergency room earlier in the year (and other difficult situations), I have decided to stop that negative way of thinking when it comes to my chronic illness.
+One time after a trip to the emergency room, I decided to stop that negative way of thinking when it comes to my chronic illness.
 How did an ER trip change my thinking?
-I’m glad you asked.
-I will tell you.
+Here’s what happened.

-After going through the ER triage, then put in a room, a medical student came in and started taking notes on my symptoms, any possible causes for the problem, and other issues.
-She stated that I have a lot of medical issues for being only 32.
-Boy, was she telling me!
+After going through triage and put in a room, a medical student came in and started taking notes on my symptoms searching for any possible causes for the problem.
+She stated that I have a lot of medical issues for being only 32 (at the time).

-I laughed and started joking about me being an old soul in a young body, but still having the old woman aches.
+I laughed and started joking about me being an old soul in a young body.
 She went on to talk about some of my other medical issues *insert boring medical jargon* and I continued to laugh and tell jokes.
 I mean, what else could I do?
-She wasn’t telling me anything new and it’s quite depressing when I think about it, but being depressed in public isn’t me.
+She wasn’t telling me anything new and it’s quite depressing when I think about it.

 “How could she think I’m so cheery?
-I’m definitely not happy with this burning foot!”
+I’m definitely not happy with this foot pain!”

 “I’m not an ‘upbeat and cheerful’ person.
 I hate this pain.
 I hate living this way.”

 “Why do I always have to be the one in the hospital/ER/doctor’s office?
 When can I catch a break?”